-The events of 9/11 threatened to close Fractured Atlas's doors permanently, but with strong support from our board of directors and executive leadership Fractured Atlas reinvented itself as an arts service organization in 2002, with the goal of impacting a wider segment of the arts community in a manner that was both scalable and sustainable.
+Fractured Atlas was founded as a performing arts producer in downtown New York City in 1998 by former CEO Adam Huttler.
+In that guise, we worked with a hand-picked roster of exciting young theater companies, choreographers, musicians, and performance artists.
+The events of September 11th threatened to close Fractured Atlas's doors permanently, but with Adam’s leadership and strong support from our board of directors, Fractured Atlas reinvented itself as an arts service organization in 2002, with a new goal of impacting a wider segment of the arts community in a manner that was both scalable and sustainable.

 To that end, Fractured Atlas has been an arts industry leader in the use of technology to address challenges facing the arts community, share information and resources, and empower arts organizations with practical tools for managing their operations.
 Nearly all of Fractured Atlas's services are accessible online.
-Automation of mundane tasks (such as data entry) and integration of all our operations (including our member database and financial records) enables us to serve a vast constituency with few staff members whose focus remains entirely on providing the kind of personalized feedback an automated system cannot provide.
+Automation of mundane tasks (such as data entry) and integration of all our operations (including our member database and financial records) enables us to serve a vast constituency with a lean staff whose focus remains entirely on providing the kind of personalized feedback an automated system cannot provide.